RM503/Regen_analytics_app/README.md

 * **Farmland Characteristics:** The user(s) can use the polygons generated in the previous dashboard to obtain NDVI-NDMI time series curves.
 These indices are extremely important for assessing crop/vegetation health and moisture levels.
 Furthermore, this dashboard also yields tabulated data that returns information on peak crop growing seasons, number of planting cycles, moisture level and important soil characteristics.

 * **Farmland Statistics:** This dashboard contains analyses results obtained from the research phase of the project, containing region-aggregated statistics on various metrics that have been deemed important for the project.
 Importantly, this dashboard can be used as a means of comparing farmland performance of various distributor locations.

+As noted earlier, `INSERT` operations can only be performed by authenticated users.
+Currently, `UPDATE` and `DELETE` operations can only be performed by users with administrative access to Supabase.

+## How to contribute

+If you are interested in contributing to the app to extend/improve its design, functionality or scope, please do the following:

+* Fork the repository
+* Create a branch (`git checkout -b feature-name`)
+* Make your changes and submit a pull request

 ## Contact